cse110-sp24-group27/Codelog/admin/meetings/052024-standup.md

 ### Project Updates
 - We'll be sticking with using localStorage instead of databases, since they're simpler
-- Kris updated the file names for more clarity
+- Kris updated the filenames for more clarity
 - Designs will be finalized (as much as possible) for more clarity

 ## Plan of Action